qwertie/ecsharp/lllpg/lllpg-part-4.md

 	void Check(bool expectation, string expectedDescr);

-As explained in the section §"Error handling mechanisms in LLLPG" (part 3), this is called to check and-predicate conditions during matching if they were not verified during prediction.
+As explained in the section Â§"Error handling mechanisms in LLLPG" (part 3), this is called to check and-predicate conditions during matching if they were not verified during prediction.

 	// Example
 	LLLPG(lexer) {